Implementing WordPress SEO

 WordPress is the most popular platform for building business and personal websites.

 Similarly, SEO is the most effective digital marketing strategy in existence.
 Combined, these facts make for a lot of WordPress SEO questions.

-For the last 5 years, I’ve worked to become a WordPress SEO expert, using WP websites to generate organic search traffic and improve keyword rankings.
+For the last 7 years, I've worked to become a WordPress & S.F.
+SEO specialist, using WP websites to generate organic search traffic and improve keyword rankings.

 The second I hear that a potential client of mine has a WordPress website, I breathe easier because WordPress makes SEO marketing simple.

 Note - Google does not ding, penalize or discriminate against a business website for using a particular platform, whether it's Squarespace, Weebly, Wix etc. Google only cares about returning the best content to its searchers and ignores what platform that content is on.

 Having watched the SEO By Yoast plugin evolve since 2012, I can say with confidence that the features it provides are nothing short of amazing.